A Massive New Winery Comes to This Historic Orange County Property

-Set to reside in the historic Montgomery Mills property located at 23 Factory Street, the winery will be the first non-urban site for City Winery, which currently operates locations in New York City, Atlanta, Boston, Chicago, Nashville, Philadelphia, and Washington D.C.
+Set to reside in the historic Montgomery Mills property located at 23 Factory Street, the winery is the first non-urban site for City Winery, which currently operates locations in New York City, Atlanta, Boston, Chicago, Nashville, Philadelphia, and Washington D.C.
 Helmed by Michael Dorf, the founder of New York City’s popular Knitting Factory nightclub, the chain is a favorite for wine lovers who crave the experience of a traditional winery in the heart of a big city.

 “I had been looking for a while for a Hudson Valley site,” reveals Dorf.
 The search took over two years and considered more than 10 different locations.
 Ultimately, Dorf fell for the Montgomery site because it combined history with ample space for events and winemaking, not to mention easy access to New York City and Woodstock.

 Of course, there’s also the sentimental tie to Dorf’s days at the Knitting Factory.